modelscope/modelscope-agent/docs/modules/llm.md

 llm = LLMFactory.build_llm(model_name, model_cfg)
 ```

-Currently, configuration of `LocalLLM` may contains following parameters:
+Currently, configuration of `ModelScopeLLM` may contains following parameters:

 - `model_cls`: model class for load LLM, should be corresponding with `model_id`.
 Default `AutoModelForCausalLM`.
 - `tokenizer_cls`: tokenizer class for tokenizer, should be corresponding with `model_id`.
 Default `AutoTokenizer`.